MerginMaps/docs/src/layer/date-time/index.md

    - use the default or custom  **Display Format**
    - check the **Calendar popup** option :heavy_check_mark:
    - use the preview to confirm that this is the format you want to use to store your timestamps
-4. If you want to automatically insert the date (or date and time) when the feature is created, use `now()` as a [default value](../form-configuration/#default-values) in the **Defaults** tab.
+4. If you want to automatically insert the date (or date and time) when the feature is created, use `now()` as a [default value](../default-values/) in the **Defaults** tab.
 5. **Apply** the changes.
 Don't forget to save and sync your project!

 ![QGIS date time field form](./qgis-form-datetime.jpg "QGIS date time field form")

 In the <MobileAppNameShort />, the date can be edited using a calendar pop up.
-If you tap the icon next to field, the current date and time will be filled in.
+If you tap the icon next to the field, the current date and time will be filled in.

 ![Mergin Maps mobile app calendar form date time fields](./mobile-form-datetime.jpg "Mergin Maps mobile app calendar form date time fields")